All Episodes

 On immigration, he means it.

-On energy, he means it, because I've known him longer than anybody else.
+On energy, he means it because I've known him longer than anybody else.

 Now, did he donate to Democrats when he was a businessman in New York?

-He he joked about playing the game.
+He joked about playing the game.

 He literally said it disgusted him to have to play the game.